 Step Two: Take a Class (Or Don’t)

 Everything taught in a class can be learned by getting on stage numerous times and figuring it out for yourself.
 But, if you take a class, you will progress faster, learn from the instructor’s mistakes, and get valuable feedback.
 At this stage, it is always good to have some guidance on what is or is not working.
-The Comedy Spot offers a Stand-up 101 Class every month.
+The Comedy Spot offers an in-person Stand-Up 101 class every month, as well as an online Stand-Up 101 class.
 This class will teach you how to write, edit, and perform the minimum 4-7 minutes of material needed to function at the open mic level.
 And again, you don’t have to take a class, you can figure this out on your own.
 Some people need to ease their way.
 Some people just dive in.
 Either way is perfect.

 Step Three: WATCH an Open Mic